iursevla/gisplayv1Demos/README.md

-# gisplayv2Demos
+# gisplayv1Demos
-Home for the gisplay v2 Demos.
+Home for the gisplay v1 Demos ported to ES6.